 Impaired loans are evaluated and valued at the time the loan is identified as impaired at the lower of cost or fair value.
 Fair value is measured based on the value of the collateral securing these loans.
 Collateral may be real estate and/or business assets including equipment, inventory and/or accounts receivable.
 Independent appraisals for collateral are obtained and may be discounted by management based on historical experience, changes in market conditions from the time of valuation and/or management's knowledge of the borrower and the borrower's business.
-As such discounts may be significant, these inputs are considered Level 3 in the hierarchy for determining fair value.
+As such discounts vary are determined on case-by-case basis, these inputs are considered Level 3 in the hierarchy for determining fair value.
 Values of impaired loans are reviewed on at least a quarterly basis to determine if specific allocations in the reserve for loan losses are adequate.